-The Domestic Renewable Heat Incentive (Domestic RHI) is a UK Government financial incentive to promote the use of renewable heat.
+The Domestic Renewable Heat Incentive (Domestic RHI) was a UK Government financial incentive to promote the use of renewable heat.
 Switching to heating systems that use naturally replenished energy can help the UK reduce its carbon emissions.
-If you join and comply with the scheme rules, you’ll receive quarterly payments for seven years for the amount of clean, green renewable heat the system produces.
+If you joined and complied with the scheme rules, you would receive quarterly payments for seven years for the amount of clean, green renewable heat the system produces.

 But which heat pump is best for me?
 What is my perfect heat pump?

 The two main versions of heat pump installed by The Greener Group are Ground Source and Air Source.
 There is also a third type of heat pump, the solar assisted (sometimes called a thermodynamic heat pump).

 At The Greener Group we are dedicated to providing the right solution to meet your requirements.
 We have a skilled and experienced team on hand who would be delighted to discuss the project and advise on the options available.

 Please feel free to contact one of the team via email, call us on 01244 405 285 or fill in the form below and send us your enquiry.